 Many thousands of years ago, there was a powerful, kind and generous king in India.
 His name was King Dashrath.
-He had three wives, from these three wives he had four sons.
-The eldest son was Lord Rama, Lakshmana, Shatrughana and the youngest son was Bharat.
+He had three wives and four sons.
+The eldest son was Lord Rama, Bharat, Lakshmana and Shatrughana.

-The King promised his youngest wife three wishes if she was ever in trouble and the king would fulfill them.
+The King promised his wife 'Kaikeyi' two wishes if she was ever in trouble and the king would fulfill them.
 The king was growing old and had decided to hand over his kingdom to Lord Rama.
-When the youngest queen heard this news she got jealous and called in her two wishes.
+When the queen heard this news she got jealous and called in her two wishes.
 The King did not know what she was going to ask.
 He asked her for he first wish: